Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

 Content creators can choose to lock assets such that only the creator of the unique asset can burn the item.
 This helps ensure that the content creator will not lose out on future royalties.

-Content creators can choose to launch their own instance of the Unique Content contract to sell their products, but this poses a financial barrier to entry for users who simply want to individualize their own assets.
+Content creators can choose to launch their own instance of the Unique Content contract to produce and sell their products, but this poses a financial barrier to entry for users who simply want to individualize their own assets.
 These users can instead access the global Rawrshak unique content contract for personal use.

 ### Proposed Technical Design